codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/When-to-use-what---666a.md

 <a href="http://codio.com" class="link"> my link </a>
 ```

-We already know it's a link, because it's a `<a>` tag so adding a `link` class on all of them is not necessary.
+We already know it's a link, because it's an `<a>` tag so adding a `link` class on all of them is not necessary.
 You might want to add a `class="external-link"` on links that go outside of your website, so you can style them differently and your visitors will understand that they are leaving your website when clicking on those.
-But don't put a class `link` on all your `<a>` tags, you don't need it and can style them using the `a` as selector.
+But don't put a class `link` on all your `<a>` tags, you don't need it and can style them using the `a` as a selector.

 ### 2) Use classes first and try to avoid ids, except for really unique functional parts.